-At Mayville we have been renowned for our expertise in the specialist tuition of dyslexic pupils for over 20 years, running the well-established Harden-Davies Dyslexia Unit, catering for a variety of needs as well as dyslexia, including dyscalculia, dyspraxia, and mild speech and language disorders.
+At Mayville we have been renowned for our expertise in the specialist tuition of dyslexic pupils for over 20 years, running the well-established Harden-Davies Dyslexia Unit, also catering for a variety of academic needs that can be associated with a dyslexic profile, including dyscalculia, mild dyspraxic-type difficulties, and mild speech and language disorders.

-Children aged four through 16 can receive an individual programme of support to help overcome their particular difficulties, as each pupil will have their own unique profile of strengths as well as weaknesses.
+Children aged eight through 16 can receive an individual programme of support to help overcome their particular difficulties, as each pupil will have their own unique profile of strengths as well as weaknesses.
+Children younger than eight may have their needs assessed by the Dyslexia Unit and recommendations provided for in-class support, which is more appropriate for their age.
+This is delivered by class teachers and may also be aided by a teaching assistant.

 Dyslexia (SpLD) covers a wide range of limitations and areas of ability, and can manifest itself in many different ways, presenting many difficulties for a pupil to overcome.
 Each pupil will react to these individually, and work to address them in a variety of different ways.